Nelson-Gon/urlfix/docs/source/README.rst

 If you would like to cite this work, please use:

-Nelson Gonzabato(2021) checkem: Check and Fix Outdated URLs https://github.com/Nelson-Gon/checkem
+Nelson Gonzabato(2021) urlfix: Check and Fix Outdated URLs https://github.com/Nelson-Gon/urlfix